starbeamjs/starbeam/packages/universal/tags/README.md

 Tags have these fundamental properties:

 - A `description` property.
-This is a rich object that enables the logging and debugging features of Starbeam.
+This is a rich object that enables the logging and debugging features of Starbeam. _This property is undefined in production_
-- A `lastUpdated` property.
-In composite tags, this is the latest revision of the tag's children.
-- An `id` property.
-This is a unique identifier for the tag that does not change over its lifetime.
-It can be a string, a number or an array of IDs (recursive).
-- A `dependencies()` method.
-This returns a list of [cell tags] that the tag currently depends on.
-This list can change over time, so it must not be cached.
+- A `dependencies` property.
+This is a function that, when called, returns a list of the cell tags that the current tag depends on.
+If the value that the tag represents is an uninitialized formula, this property is `UNINITIALIZED`.

 ## The Tags